xcmyz/ConvTasNet4BasisMelGAN/README.md

 Basis-MelGAN: Efficient Neural Vocoder Based on Audio Decomposition.
 (Accepted by Interspeech 2021)

 This repo contains conv-tasnet for basis-melgan.
-If you want to get code of basis-melgan, please refer [FastVocoder](https://github.com/xcmyz/FastVocoder).
+If you want to get code of basis-melgan, please refer to [FastVocoder](https://github.com/xcmyz/FastVocoder).

 ## Abstract